hpsim/OGL/README.md

-updateSysMatrix | true | wether to copy the system matrix to device on every solver call updateInitVector | false |wether to copy the initial guess to device on every solver call sort | true | sort the system matrix executor | reference | the executor where to solve the system matrix
+updateSysMatrix | true | wether to copy the system matrix to device on every solver call updateInitVector | false |wether to copy the initial guess to device on every solver call sort | true | sort the system matrix executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` export | false | write the complete system to disk

 ## Known Limitations